 Symptoms of an Achilles tendon injury include pain and stiffness in the back of the leg, swelling, and difficulty walking.
 These symptoms are usually more severe in the morning.

 Treatment for an Achilles tendon injury depends on the severity.
 In some cases, surgery, such as an Achilles tendon repair and lengthening procedure, may be necessary.
 If you have suffered an Achilles tendon injury, it is important to follow the instructions of the doctors at the Foot & Ankle Institute of New England and give yourself time to heal.
 With proper treatment, most people can make a full recovery and return to their previous level of activity.

 Medical Care for Foot & Ankle Issues

 At the Foot and Ankle Institute of New England, we look forward to ensuring you receive the very best foot and ankle medical and surgical care – and helping you get back to enjoying an active, pain-free life.

 Discover how our foot and ankle physicians can help with your condition.
-Call the Foot & Ankle Institute of New England office nearest you to get started: in Warwick or Middletown, Rhode Island, or Fall River, Massachusetts.
+Call the Foot & Ankle Institute of New England office nearest you to get started: in Warwick or Middletown, Rhode Island, or Dartmouth, Massachusetts.